OAuth modules

 Sign in with Slack

 Sign in with Slack helps users log into your service using their Slack profile.
-The platform feature was recently upgraded to be compatible with the standard OpenID Connect specification.
-With slack-sdk v3.9+, implementing the auth flow is much easier.
+The platform feature was upgraded to be compatible with the standard OpenID Connect specification.
+With slack-sdk v3.9+, implementing the OAuth flow is much easier.

 When you create a new Slack app, set the following user scopes: